 www.actstudent.org — ACT and PLAN test registration and preparation, financial planning, career and college planning for middle and high school students.

-www.collegeboard.org — SAT, PSAT, and Subject Test registration and preparation, college search, the application process, financial planning.
+www.collegeboard.org — SAT and PSAT Test registration and preparation, college search, the application process, financial planning and AP resources.

 www.fafsa.gov — Free Application for Federal Student Aid (FAFSA) must be completed to receive financial aid.

 www.finaid.org — an excellent guide to financial aid.

 www.princetonreview.com — solid information on college admission test preparation, college admissions counseling, searching for a college and Best 387 Colleges book.

 www.studentaid.gov - information from the U.S. Department of Education on how to access and manage student aid beyond high school.

 www.cdc.gov/coronavirus/2019-ncom/community/schools-childcare — This CDC website has updated checklists and decision making tools on weighing the risks and benefits of children going back to school.

 www.addictionguide.com - offers advice on how to support individuals addicted to drugs and find them treatment.
 Has a good list of resources.

 addictionresource.com— Addiction resource to help people struggling with substance abuse and to provide support to their loved ones.